 Learn more about City of Boston scholarship opportunities here.

 Continuing our storied commitment to educational access, the Torch Scholars Program awards full-tuition scholarships to students who have overcome exceptional odds and demonstrated the potential for academic excellence.
 The program includes a Summer Immersion Program prior to freshman year.
 Torch Scholars receive full tuition, fees, and room and board as well as significant personal and academic support.
 Students must be nominated by a professional who has knowledge of their achievements and character, such as a guidance counselor, teacher, mentor, clergy, community worker, etc. Learn more.

 Northeastern has partnered with Raise.me to offer U.S. high school students the opportunity to earn micro-scholarships that recognize their academic achievements and outstanding accomplishments.
 Students can earn up to $20,000 in micro-scholarships each year, which will be incorporated in their Northeastern University financial aid award.

+Eligibility for micro-scholarships is determined at the time of admission to Northeastern University.
 Micro-scholarships earned through Raise.me represent a minimum of grant or scholarship aid that students will receive from Northeastern University, provided they apply, are admitted, and enroll.
 Students may be eligible for additional aid based on their formal application for admission and financial aid application materials.
 If a higher amount of grant aid is included in the final award letter from Northeastern University, please note that this includes the amount earned on Raise.me and is not in addition to earnings on Raise.me.
 Learn more here.